 We work with students with decreased vocabularies compared to peers, and we work with students who have word-finding difficulties.
 We use a variety of effective techniques in our vocabulary tutoring, with in-depth procedures, using listening, speaking, and written contexts to help vocabulary development.
 Before you know it, you won't even know what your child is saying, in a good way.

-Several strategies include word mapping (graphic display of word/concept relationships), word substitution (teach new words related to word found in story etc.), semantic relationships, e.g. How are the words and related, discussion of words in a text, incorporating strategies students can use independently, expanding and deepening student’s knowledge of word meanings, acting out meanings, focusing on word structure (root words and derivations), reflective pausing, imagery and gesture cueing, and mass practice.
+Several strategies include word mapping (graphic display of word/concept relationships), word substitution (teach new words related to word found in story etc.), semantic relationships, e.g. how are the words related, discussion of words in a text, incorporating strategies students can use independently, expanding and deepening student’s knowledge of word meanings, acting out meanings, focusing on word structure (root words and derivations), reflective pausing, imagery and gesture cues, and mass practice.